Ensono/amido.github.io/docs/nx/workspace/init.md

 <summary>Set up libraries to manage code & commit quality</summary>
 Set up libraries to manage code & commit quality, keeping projects consistent and will generally be useful in any workspace.

-Allows you to choose your recommended 3rd party provider options.

 ## Prerequisites

 To scaffold your workspace with FE and deployment/infrastructure there is a dependency on the `stacks` -> `config` & `executedGenerators` fields within `nx.json`.